mastodon/mastodon-ansible/README.md

 | disable_letsencrypt           | Per default the system will attempt to obtain SSL certificate via LetsEncrypt.
 You can set this to `true` if you want to disable it.
 | use_http                      | Per default the system will use HTTPS and redirect any HTTP traffic to HTTPS.
 Useful for development or reverse proxy scenarios.
 You can set this to `true` if you want to enable it.
 | nginx_catch_all               | Per default the system will only show Mastodon for a defined url in mastodon_host.
 Useful for development or reverse proxy scenarios.
 Recommended to use with use_http.
 You can set this to `true` if you want to enable it.
+| mastodon_version               | Specifies which version of Mastodon you want to download.
+Default is "latest"
+| mastodon_allow_prerelease               | Specifies if you want to download release candidate builds of Mastodon when "latest" is specified.
+Default is "false".

 #### PostgresSQL